samtupy/nvgt/doc/src/references/builtin/Audio/Global Properties/sound_global_hrtf.md

 `bool sound_global_hrtf;`

-Changes take nearly instant effect from the time this property is changed.
+Changes take nearly instant effect from the time this property is modified.